mir4ef/playground-2/README.md

 # playground-2
-Playground for JS6 CSS3 HTML5
+Playground for JS6, CSS3, HTML5, and other stuff...